Shawn Stasiak: Chiropractic career

+Other media

+Stasiak appears in the video game WWF WrestleMania 2000 as Meat and WWE SmackDown!
+Shut Your Mouth as Shawn Stasiak.

 Personal life

 Stipich is the son of former WWF Champion Stan Stasiak.
-During his early childhood, Stipich travelled with his father as he wrestled in various territories, and met the likes of the legends of today André the Giant and Jesse "The Body" Ventura during this time.
+During his early childhood, Stipich travelled with his father as he wrestled in various territories, and met the likes of André the Giant and Jesse "The Body" Ventura during this time.